Greater-London-Authority/ldn-viz-tools/design-system-specification/design-system-specification-2026-07-27.md

 | Label Sm | 12 | 12 | 12 | 12 | 12 | fixed |
 <!-- GEN:product-matrix END -->

-One intentional tie, not an inversion: Dashboard head equals Metric at every breakpoint — a heading and a numeral that rarely sit adjacent, scaled together so the pairing stays consistent.
-Metric Sm is fixed at 20px, level with Card / Panel title; the two rarely appear together, and weight (Bold Metric Sm versus Semibold panel title) separates them where they do.
-If a hero metric needs to out-rank a page title on a given surface, promote the Metric one tier locally (Metric → Dashboard-head+1) rather than changing the global tokens.
+One intentional tie, not an inversion: Page head equals Metric at every breakpoint — a heading and a numeral that rarely sit adjacent, scaled together so the pairing stays consistent.
+Metric Sm is fixed at 20px, level with `Title`; the two rarely appear together, and weight (Bold Metric Sm versus Semibold `Title`) separates them where they do.
+If a hero metric needs to out-rank a page title on a given surface, promote the Metric one tier locally (Metric → Page-head+1) rather than changing the global tokens.

+**Row labels in the generated matrix above** come from `PROSE_ROWS` / `PRODUCT_ROWS` in `regen_spec.py`, not from this prose.
+They still read `Dashboard head` and `Card / Panel title` until those lists are updated and `regen_spec.py gen` is re-run against the migrated build.

 **Figma note.** Each breakpoint maps onto a variable mode: one mode per breakpoint, with every role taking its value from the matrix column.
 Fixed roles carry the same value in all modes; scaling roles differ per mode.
 Since every column is pre-verified for order, no mode can produce an inverted hierarchy.